skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## I can't keep up with the target times.
 What am I doing wrong?

 If you're not playing on a PS2 with the Fast Disc Speed setting turned on, then that's probably the main factor.
 Other than that, make sure your menu operations are lightning fast, and that your battles end quickly.
 If a key character gets knocked out and you have to spend time reviving him/her and waiting for their ATB gauge to refill and them to act, then you've probably already lost 30 seconds, if not more.
-I segments without any battles, your time should not be off by more than around 15 seconds, because there are no random factors which could affect it other than menu operations, dialogue skipping, and simply running from one area to another.
+In segments without any battles, your time should not be off by more than around 15 seconds, because there are no random factors which could affect it other than menu operations, dialogue skipping, and simply running from one area to another.

 # Credits